warathepj/reactnative-weather-app/README.md

 ## Usage

 - Open the app on your device or emulator.
-- Enter a location to get the current weather details.
+- Permission to request the use of the position

 ## Features

 - Real-time weather updates
 - Detailed forecasts
 - User-friendly interface

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

 ## License